 “I must have been in kindergarten.
-Learning to knit is one of my earliest memories, I admired my grandmother’s skills, the click-clack of the knitting needles,” Ruhl told The Epoch Times over email.
+Learning to knit is one of my earliest memories.
+I admired my grandmother’s skills, the click-clack of the knitting needles,” Ruhl told The Epoch Times in an email.

 At first, she began by practicing the slip stitch.
-Later on, her other grandmother taught her how to knit loops to hang their Christmas stockings.
+Later, her other grandmother taught her how to knit loops to hang their Christmas stockings.

 Over time, Ruhl became more and more passionate about her craft.
 She enjoys selecting different types of yarn and developing new patterns.

 The process can be complex and arduous, but the finished piece makes it worth the effort.
 Furthermore, she finds her hobby relaxing and therapeutic.

 “Knitting can be just mindlessly relaxing, when you have parts of plain stitches that you don’t have to think about what you’re doing and your thoughts can drift,” Ruhl said.